odoo/documentation/content/applications/inventory_and_mrp/manufacturing/management/subcontracting.rst

 -  **s**: Cost of the subcontracted service.

-Sending raw materials to your subcontractors (**A**) does not impact the inventory valuation, the components still belonging to your company.
+Sending raw materials to your subcontractors (**A**) does not impact the inventory valuation, as the components are still valued as part of your stock.
+This is managed by making the *Subcontracting Location* an *Internal Location*.
-To manage this, the *Subcontracting Location* is configured as an *Internal Location* so that the components are still valued in the inventory.

 Then, the vendor price set on the product C form has to be what has to be paid to the subcontractor for his parts and service time: **B + s**.
 The product cost has to be: **A + B + s**, how much the product is valued in the accounting.

-Finally, the subcontractor bill matches the purchase order, with the proposed price coming from the finished products C.
+Finally, the subcontractor bill then matches the purchase order, with the proposed price coming from the finished products C.

 .. note::
       If managing the replenishment of raw materials **B** at your